ZONING BYLAW COMPREHENSIVE RE-WRITE PROJECT

 2. Wednesday May 3, 2023 – 6:00 PM to 8:00 PM – Initial public engagement event that will be held in-person at the Revelstoke Community & Aquatic Centre, MP3 Room (600 Campbell Avenue) as well as online.
 This meeting will be livestreamed and is an opportunity for the community to become informed about the project, understand the key milestones and engagement activities, and to ask questions.
 Staff will give a presentation of the project beginning shortly after 6:00 PM and allow ample time for questions from the public.

 3. March 2024 – April 2024 – This is the first major milestone for the project, where a new draft Official Zoning Map along with all new / updated draft zones will be released to the public for feedback.
 Interested members of the public will be able to schedule coffee chat meetings with the project team for structured dialogue.
 Depending on the level of interest from the public, meetings may be organized on a neighbourhood-by-neighbourhood basis with a staggered release of the new draft zones and Official Zoning Map.
+A community wide mailout was undertaken to inform of the changes.

 4. May 2024 – This is the anticipated date for the full release of the new draft Zoning Bylaw which, in addition to the new zones and new Official Zoning Map, will include all supplementary regulations and parking requirements.
-A community wide mailout will be undertaken to inform members of the public about the release and how to provide feedback.

-5. June to September 2024 – With the full release of the bylaw, additional opportunities for membersDowntown Revelstoke of the public to schedule meetings with the project team for structured dialogue will be available.
+5. June to August 2024 – With the full release of the bylaw, additional opportunities for membersDowntown Revelstoke of the public to schedule meetings with the project team for structured dialogue will be available.
 Depending on the level of interest from the public, this timeline could be extended.

-7. October / November 2024 – Within this window is the anticipated timing for initial Council consideration and completion of a formal Public Hearing for the new draft Zoning Bylaw.
+8. January / February 2025 – Within this window is the anticipated timing for initial Council consideration and completion of a formal Public Hearing for the new draft Zoning Bylaw.
 The exact timing of Council consideration will be dependent on the level of public feedback and any requirements for final changes to the bylaw in advance of formal consideration.

 PROJECT OVERVIEW